Little Inferno: Development

-The Windows version was also released on November 18.
-Mac OS X and Linux versions were released in 2013 on April 15 and May 23, respectively.

-The iOS version was released to the App Store on February 1, 2013.

-The Android version was released to Google Play on December 3, 2013.
-Little Inferno was also part of the Humble Bundle: PC and Android 8, which was launched on December 17, 2013.

-The game was released for the Nintendo Switch during its launch period.
-It was released on March 16, 2017 in North America, and on March 23, 2017 in the PAL region.
-It was later released for the platform on June 1, 2017 in Japan, courtesy of publisher Flyhigh Works.

-After a lack of updates in 5 years, Tomorrow Corporation announced a Christmas-themed expansion named Ho Ho Holiday Expansion, which would be released for the PC ports of the game on November 18, 2022 and later for the other versions.
+Little Inferno is the debut game by Tomorrow Corporation, an independent game developer studio founded in 2010 by Kyle Gray, Kyle Gabler, and Allan Blomquist.
+Gabler and Blomquist previously worked on World of Goo, while Gray worked on Henry Hatsworth in the Puzzling Adventure.
+Inspired by the "Yule Log" TV program, the team aimed to create a game that started with an underwhelming premise but turned out to be surprisingly engaging.
+The goal was to make the game unpredictable and immersive, allowing players to discover the gameplay without knowing where it would lead.
+Announced in August 2010, Little Inferno was released as a launch title for the Wii U in November 2012, with versions for other platforms following shortly after.
+The game was localized into several languages, including Japanese, with Nintendo's help.
+It also saw a release for the Nintendo Switch in 2017.
+After five years without updates, Tomorrow Corporation released the Ho Ho Holiday Expansion in 2022, adding a Christmas-themed update to the game.

 Music

 Kyle Gabler composed the soundtrack for Little Inferno.
 Unlike World of Goo, whose musical themes were recycled from previous projects, Gabler wrote Little Inferno's score from scratch, using the works of John Williams, Danny Elfman, and Vangelis for inspiration, which have "strong melodic themes and instantly identifiable orchestration."
 Gabler used REAPER to compose all the game's music, with some synthesized instruments used from a personal collection of SoundFont2 files.

 Knowing that Little Inferno is a "difficult game to describe", one of the songs, "Little Inferno, Just For Me," was written to describe the game's premise in the form of a jingle.
 The jingle is used in-game in a fictional advertisement for the Little Inferno Entertainment Fireplace, which itself is featured in promotional trailers for the title.
 Travis Hill, illustrator and friend of Kyle Gray, voiced the narrator featured in the song.
 Shortly after the game's release, Gabler released the soundtrack for free on Tomorrow Corporation's website.